Create a Global Web Presence on Azure Web Sites

 The From Gallery option allows you to setup a new site with one of several frameworks, such as Drupal or WordPress.
 This can be helpful to quickly set up a new site that you can then customize within the chosen framework.

 Like most services in Azure, you must select an Azure region for your new Web Site.
 Azure has multiple regions located around the world.
 Once you deploy your web site to any one region, it is accessible globally on the internet.
 However, multiple regions provides greater flexibility.
 One obvious benefit is to deploy sites in regions that are closest to users.

-For details on the steps to create a new web site, see How to Create and Deploy a Web Site.
+For details on the steps to create a new web site, see Get started with Azure Web Sites and ASP.NET.